SAP-archive/xsk/docs-site/docs/setup/cloud-foundry.md

             - Replace the `<org-name>` placeholder with your subaccount's **Subdomain** value.

         !!! tip "XSK versions"
-            Instead of using the `latest` tag (version), for production and development use cases it is recomended to use a stable release version:
+            Instead of using the `latest` tag (version), for production and development use cases it is recommended that you use a stable release version:

-            - All released versions can be found [here](https://github.com/sap/xsk/releases/).
+            - You can find all released versions [here](https://github.com/sap/xsk/releases/).
-            - All XSK Docker images and tags (versions) can be found [here](https://hub.docker.com/u/dirigiblelabs).
+            - You can find all XSK Docker images and tags (versions) [here](https://hub.docker.com/u/dirigiblelabs).

         - Bind the XSUAA and HANA Cloud service instances to the XSK deployment: